 Fourth Method – Restart the Print Spooler Service

 The Print Spooler is an essential Windows service that allows print tasks to be executed and printers discovered on Windows devices.
 It is possible that your printer can display as “Offline” if the service is not working correctly.
-Take a look at the Windows Services Manager to see if everything is working as it should.
+Look at the Windows Services Manager to see if everything is working as it should.

-- Open the Run command line by pressing the Windows and R keys at the same time and type in “services.msc” and press “enter” or click “OK”.
+- Open the Run command line by pressing the “Window” and “R” keys at the same time and type in “services.msc” and press “enter” or click “OK.”

-Occasionally, uninstalling and reinstalling the printer from the computer and starting fresh is the best solution.
+Occasionally, the best solution is to uninstall and reinstall the printer from the computer and start fresh.
 Follow the procedures below after unplugging or disconnecting your printer from your computer.

 - Click on the “Start” button on your taskbar and click on “Settings.”